-Council's Safety Camera Program involves 24/7 real-time monitoring, recording and reporting services by trained and qualified operators from a dedicated, secure Monitoring Control Room.
+The Logan Safety Camera Program is designed to enhance community safety and involves 24/7 real-time monitoring, recording and reporting services by trained and qualified operators from a dedicated, secure monitoring room.

 The cameras are high quality, full colour, 360 degree, pan tilt, zoom (PTZ) cameras, which can achieve up to 200m zoom at full DVD quality and have specialised system equipment and technology.